-In which musicians and other jazz industry types share with you their favourite breakfast, or the best breakfast they’ve ever eaten, or maybe even a recipe….
+In which musicians and other jazz industry types share with you their favourite breakfast, or the best breakfast they’ve ever eaten, or their ideal breakfast location, or maybe even a recipe….
 Watch this (alphabetically ordered) space for new contributions, and get those juices flowing.

 Tom Arthurs, trumpeter, composer: I am indisputably a man of Oueffs Benedict.
 Though not with ham.
 Smoked salmon, every time, no question.
 Atop a lightly toasted muffin, and with the perfect poached egg riding regally above it, poised to explode and seductively ooze at the gentlest of provocations.
 The Hollandaise should be thick and there there should be not a great deal of it.
 A stereo formation is advisable.
 Also on a par: pancakes in the Canadian style with maple syrup, fried eggs and bacon (I was surprised too), but I still remember a breakfast in Montreal around seven years ago which was precisely that.
 And a great espresso of course.
 With some well-frothed milk.
 And/or a fresh juice.
 And birchersmüsli.
 And good company or at least a good paper.
 I could go on all day.